fastify/fastify-reply-from/README.md

 Called to rewrite the headers of the request, before them being sent to the other server.
 It must return the new headers object.

+#### `getUpstream(originalReq, base)`

+Called to get upstream destination, before the request is being sent.
+Useful when you want to decide which target server to call based on the request data.
+Helpful for a gradual rollout of new services.
+It must return the upstream destination.

 #### `queryString`

 Replaces the original querystring of the request with what is specified.